 For a free legal consultation with a Personal Injury lawyer serving Mississippi, call 800-537-8185

-We Represent Families Who Lost Loved Ones to a Mississippi Wrongful Death
+We Represent Families Who Lost Loved Ones in Mississippi Wrongful Death Cases

 Sometimes, a personal injury is so severe that the victim does not survive.
 They may pass away immediately, within a few hours, or even weeks later.
 While they will not be able to file a personal injury claim after their death, Mississippi law allows certain loved ones to file a wrongful death action to get justice for their family.

 Under Miss.
-Code §11-7-13, a widow, child, father, mother, sister, or brother of the deceased—or their personal representative acknowledged by the courts—can file suit to hold the at-fault parties responsible.
-With a negotiated settlement or jury award, surviving family members may receive:
+Code §11-7-13, a spouse, child, father, mother, sister, or brother of the deceased can file suit to hold the at-fault parties responsible.
+The deceased person’s personal representative may also be permitted to file a wrongful death claim.

 - Lost income earned by the decedent

-- Loss of services previously handled by the decedent
+- Loss of services previously provided by the decedent

 - Intangible losses endured by surviving family members

-If you were hurt because of another party’s negligence, we are here to help.
-The Morris Bart law firm serves the Gulf South.
-We have 15 locations in not only Mississippi, but also Louisiana, Alabama, and Arkansas.
-Our three Mississippi offices include:
+If you were hurt because of another party’s negligence or lost a loved one in an accident, we are here to help.
+The Morris Bart law firm provides legal representation and guidance to clients throughout the Gulf South.
+We have 15 locations in not only Mississippi but also Louisiana, Alabama, and Arkansas.
+Our three Mississippi offices include the following:

 We provide free case assessments over the phone and at all three of these locations.
 In addition, we can meet with you where you are.
 We regularly talk to potential clients who are in the hospital, rehabilitation facilities, or recovering in their homes.
 We know it is important to you to get started as soon as you can, and it is essential to your case, too.